Student Clubs and Organizations

 Lacrosse - Claremont Cougars Men's Lacrosse Club

 The Claremont Men's Lacrosse team is the only men's lacrosse program for The Claremont Colleges.
-The club plays in Division B of the Western Collegiate Lacrosse League against teams including Pepperdine, San Diego, Biola, UC Irvine, Occidental, Pacific, and Cal Lutheran.
+The club plays in Division A of the Southwestern Lacrosse Conference against teams including USC, UCLA, UC Santa Barbara, UNLV, Washington State, Pepperdine, and San Diego State.

 Lesbian, Gay, and Bisexual Students' Union (LGBSU)